Upgrading an Existing Cluster¶

 This section describes how to perform a quick minor database version upgrade.
 You can use the steps that follow to upgrade from one minor version to another (for example, from 10.1.5 to version 10.2.7), or to apply a patch release for a version.

 You should first update the database server on each Standby node of the Failover Manager cluster.
-Then, perform a switchover, promoting a Standby node to the role of Master within the Failover Manager cluster.
-Then, perform a database update on the old master node.
+Then, perform a switchover, promoting a Standby node to the role of Primary within the Failover Manager cluster.
+Then, perform a database update on the old primary node.

 On each node of the cluster you must perform the following steps to update the database server: